 In 2018 a new transit facility opened.
 The hub serves as a dispatch center for the Spirit of Kokomo and a transfer station for City-Line Trolley.
-The fixed route system has become the priority service and will need to be evaluated to determine service life and assorted bus fleet variables; in doing so a future bus purchase schedule will be proposed along with Operational and Maintenance estimations.
+The fixed route system has become the priority service and will be evaluated annually to determine the service life of vehicles, equipment, and other operational variables such as staffing.
+In doing so a bus purchase schedule will be proposed along with operational and maintenance estimations.